 Students who wish to trade shifts must give a "trade shift form" to the clinical coordinator before it will be approved.
-All schedule changes must be reviewed by the program director before they become effective.
+While it is acceptable for a student to ask to trade a Wednesday or Friday day off (or vice versa) or a day to night shift (or vice versa) with a fellow student an entire rotation cannot be traded.
+Any trade that exceeds more than 2 in a quarter will be viewed as excessive.
+All schedule changes must be reviewed by the clinical coordinator before they become effective.